 Air pollution is plentiful in the world today.
 It is caused by a variety of issues and it can be dangerous for many reasons including mental health.
-When figuring out if air pollution or indoor air quality is causing you problems, it’s a good idea to read through this article for further information.
+When figuring out if air pollution is causing you problems, it’s a good idea to read through this article for further information.
 You may find some of the information to be upsetting but it is helpful none-the-less.

 Poor Air Quality Causing Mental Health Conditions